fex01/transparency-information-dictionary/README.md

 ### Google Cloud Services

 As base for a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) deployment you can find automatically updated images via the [Google Cloud Artifact Registry](https://cloud.google.com/artifact-registry).
-In the end [I was not able to get the GKE deployment to work](#kubernetes), but non the less the following remarks might help fellow students with the first few steps:
+The following remarks might help fellow students with the first few steps:

 For automated cloud builds you find the following *cloudbuild.yaml* file in this repository: